mustafar/nh-recipes/content/blog/pav-bhaji/index.md

 ## Method

-First put 1/4 cup oil and 1/2- 3/4 stick a stick butter in a large wok or pan.
+First put 1/4 cup oil and 1/2- 3/4 stick of butter in a large wok or pan.

-Once oil/ butter melts add garlic and saute till slightly brown
+Once oil/ butter melts, add garlic and saute till slightly brown.

 Add onions and brown slightly.